 Natures Garden includes color suggestions for each of our fragrances in the description area of each fragrance.
 Note: The picture that is shown above are wax tarts made using our color blocks.

 Candle coloring blocks.
 One block is enough color to deeply dye 15 pounds of wax.
-Each block is between 1/2 ounce and 1 ounce each.
+Each color block weighs approximately 1/2 oz.
 For use in candles only.
 NEVER use these color blocks in cosmetic products!

 Color blocks are dye dispersed in a wax medium.